philippschnee/MD-simulation-NSD2-T1150A/README.md

 # MD-simulation-NSD2-T1150A

 ## About :dna:
-This repo contains python scripts used in Khella et al. 2023 (doi: 10.1016/j.jbc.2023.104796).
+This repo contains python scripts used in Khella et al. 2023 (doi.org/10.1016/j.jbc.2023.104796).
 This includes MD simulations code and analysis scripts.
 The usage of these Python scripts is further explained in the enclosed README.pdf

 ## Installation :rocket:
 The MD simulation production and analysis scripts were designed for ubuntu based NVIDIA GPU servers using the cuda toolkit (Version 12).
 Visit